Tzafit Gas Fired Power Plant, Israel

-Tzafit power station is an 835MW combined cycle natural gas fired plant under construction in Israel.
-It is located 40km southeast of Tel Aviv.
-It will be the largest privately-held power plant in the country.
+The Tzafit power station is an 835MW combined-cycle natural gas-fired plant in Israel.
+It is located 40km south-east of Tel Aviv, and is the largest privately-held power plant in the country.
 Its capacity is equivalent to 7% of the total installed power generation capacity of Israel.

 The Tzafit power station received national infrastructure project status from the Israeli Government in May 2009.
-The project will benefit the consumers by offering cheaper electricity.
+The project benefits the consumers by offering cheaper electricity.

 Tzafit power station history